Omer Dror: Career

 Early in his career he worked as a model in Milan.
 In Israel he has appeared in campaigns for Castro and Calvin Klein through the Israeli importers of the brand, Factory 54.
 In 2024 he appeared in a campaign for Chanel.

 He first appeared on screens in 2011, with a role in Alifim.

 In 2014 he was cast to play Israeli singer, Mike Brant in a biopic drama film by Eytan Fox.
 Omer cast by Alain Goldman and Fox who said: “I really believe in Omer.
 He has a lot in common with Mike Brant.
 Omer is handsome and tall like Mike, and he has that rare star quality.
 He is modest and genuine.
 Although he's young and inexperienced, he's hungry and hard working, and I believe he will surprise the world with this film.”
 He spent three years preparing for the role, learned French and turned down other roles.
 However, he revealed in 2025 that the project may not go ahead as Brany's family had not released the film rights over script disagreements.

 In 2015 he performed and sang with the Israeli military ensembles at the Festigal festival, alongside Daniel Litman and Yardena Arazi.

 In 2017, he starred alongside Noa Kirel in the teen movie, Kimaat Mefursemet (Almost Famous).
 He later appeared alongside Tzachi Halevy in the 2019 spy comedy, Mossad.

 He has also had a number of stage roles.
 In 2017 he cast as Alan, the younger gay lover of the central character in the Habima Theatre production of the American play, Torch Song Trilogy.
 He was praised by critics for his performance: "Omer Dror pleasantly surprises in the role of Alan, the model, and proves that he has more to offer than a pretty face and abs" A year later he was cast as a gay combat officer in the musical "My Mika" at the Habima.
 In 2021 he was cast in a musical adaption by Habonim of the 1964 Israeli comedy, Sallah Shabati.

 In 2020, he was cast as Tzachi Toledano in the historical drama series,The Beauty Queen of Jerusalem, one of Israel's largest ever productions.

 In 2022, Dror competed in the 8th season of Israel's Rokdim Im Kokhavim ('Dancing with the Stars'), where he was eliminated 6th (out of 15 couples).

 In 2024 he began playing the lead role of Peter in a touring stage production of Peter and Wendy alongside Hana Laszlo.
 In 2025, he began starring a touring national producing of the original Israeli musical, Yasso: My Greek Love.

+In 2026, he began starring in the Kan 11 comedy-drama series, Hapshuta.